© 2021 Custom Orthotic Design Group Ltd. All rights reserved.

 Torticollis is a condition where the head tilts to one side and can be caused by tightness and/or weakness of one of the neck muscles.
 Torticollis can be a contributing factor to plagiocephaly as the tight neck muscles can pull the head into a position that is held for an extended period of time causing the infant to keep the head in one position for extended periods of time.

-Once an infant has been properly diagnosed by a physician, the Certified Orthotist will perform a thorough assessment to determine the best treatment.
+Once an infant has been properly diagnosed by a physician, the Certified Orthotist at our HeadShape Clinic will perform a thorough assessment to determine the best treatment.
 A family history, measurements and pictures are taken.

 If a cranial remolding helmet is appropriate and the caregiver chooses to proceed with the treatment, then a shape capture (impression) is taken of the infant’s head.
 At CODG, we use an FDA approved scanner in order to take an accurate shape capture of the baby’s head.